-France has a number of airports in Paris and throughout the country connected to worldwide destinations.
+France is very easy and also relatively inexpensive to get to because of the amount of transport links available.
+There are international airports in Paris and other areas of the country where you can fly to from worldwide destinations.
 There is also the option to enter the country via rail and bus routes which are connected to most of Europe.

 France has mild temperature throughout the year, which is neither too hot nor too cold, with regular rainfall.
 Each region in the country has a different climate - cooler to the north and west and warmer in the south.
 In winters there is plenty of snow.
 Summers are hot, with the sun shining across the country.
-Average temperatures in winter are around 8°C to 3°C. In summers, it is 15°C to 25°C. There really is no best time when to go to France, summer is a great time for an activity holiday or for general sightseeing but there are lots of amazing things to do all year round.
+Average temperatures in winter are around 8°C to 3°C. In summers, it is 15°C to 25°C. There really is no best time when to go to France, summer is a great time for tourism due to the warm but there are lots of options for all year round.

 France has so many different places to see, here are some of the best places to check out:

 If you are looking for the best things to do on a gap year in France?
 Our guide can help you book the ultimate experience.
 There are so many amazing gap year programs in France where you can see world famous sights and enjoy this world famous country.
-The country is easy and relatively inexpensive to travel to because of the amount of flights to Paris that are available out of many major airports.
 Most people spend gap years working in France due to the amount of positions available but there are plenty of other opportunities available too.